lsst-sqre/sqr-049/index.rst

 The full OpenAPI specification of the token API will be maintained as part of the implementation and will replace the routes sections of this document.

 The API is divided into two parts: routes that may be used by an individual user to manage and view their own tokens, and routes that may only be used by an administrator.
+Administrators are defined as users with authentication tokens that have the ``admin:token`` scope.
 The first routes can also be used by an administrator and, unlike an individual user, an administrator can specify a username other than their own.

 There is some minor duplication in routes (``/auth/api/v1/tokens`` versus ``/auth/api/v1/users/{username}/tokens`` and similarly for token authentication and change history).
 This was done to simplify the security model.
 Users may only use the routes under the ``users`` collection with their own username.
-The routes under ``/tokens`` and ``/history`` allow searching for any username or seeing results across all usernames and are limited to administrators.
+The routes under ``/tokens`` and ``/history`` allow searching for any username, creating tokens for any user, and seeing results across all usernames.
+They are limited to administrators.
 This could have instead been enforced in more granular authorization checks on the more general routes, but this approach seemed simpler and easier to understand.
 It also groups all of a user's data under ``/users/{username}`` and is potentially extensible to other APIs later.